-We use a regression discontinuity (RD) design to identify the effect of electing county legislators of different parties on county fiscal policy.18 We exploit the fact that a sharp electoral threshold, 50% of the two-party vote share, determines which party wins county legislative elections.19 The validity of the RD design depends on the assumption that only the winning candidate - and not the distribution of units' potential outcomes - changes discontinuously at the threshold (Hahn, Todd, and Klaauw, 2001; Lee and Lemieux, 2010).
+elections.18 The validity of the RD design depends on the assumption that only the winning candidate - and not the distribution of units' potential outcomes - changes discontinuously at the threshold (Hahn, Todd, and Klaauw, 2001; Lee and Lemieux, 2010).
 Consistent with the large-scale validation of electoral regression discontinuity (RD) design studies conducted by Eggers et al. (2015), we observe no significant discontinuities in lagged values of the running variable or other key placebo variables (Appendix B).
-In order to increase statistical efficiency, we estimate treatment effects on changes in expenditures rather than on levels (Lee and Lemieux, 2010).20
+In order to increase statistical efficiency, we estimate treatment effects on changes in expenditures rather than on levels (Lee and Lemieux, 2010).19

 We estimate the effect of electing a Democratic county legislator rather than a Republican legislator based on the "jump" in outcome variables at the threshold.
-We model the relationship between the assignment and outcome variables with local linear regression, using the default optimal bandwidth options in the rdrobust package in R (Calonico, Cattaneo, and Titiunik, 2014a).21 The optimal bandwidth is chosen to minimize mean-square-error
+We model the relationship between the assignment and outcome variables with local linear regression, using the default optimal bandwidth options in the rdrobust package in R (Calonico, Cattaneo, and Titiunik, 2014a).20 The optimal bandwidth is chosen to minimize mean-square-error (MSE) and confidence intervals are adjusted to account for remaining bias (Calonico, Cattaneo, and Titiunik, 2014b; see also Imbens and Kalyanaraman, 2012).21 In order to address the fact that there are often multiple elections in a given year for a particular county, we cluster standard errors by county-year.22